-- 1) Progress Reports.
+- Progress Reports.
 The recipient must submit a progress report to HRSA on a bi-annual basis.
 Further information will be available in the NOA. - 2) Assessment.
-Within the first 8 months of the project period, the recipient must submit an assessment of need, resources, and opportunities in the target rural service area.
+Within the first six months of the project period, the recipient must submit an assessment of need, resources, and opportunities in the target rural service area.
 Further information will be available upon award. - Integrity and Performance Reporting.
 The NOA will contain a provision for integrity and performance reporting in FAPIIS, as required in 45 CFR part 75 Appendix XII.

-Please note that the OMB revisions to Guidance for Grants and Agreements termination provisions located at 2 CFR § 200.340 - Termination apply to all federal awards effective August 13, 2020.
+Note that the OMB revisions to Guidance for Grants and Agreements termination provisions located at 2 CFR § 200.340 - Termination apply to all federal awards effective August 13, 2020.
+No additional termination provisions apply unless otherwise noted.